marcpriestley/DBrief/replit.md

 - **Health Tracking**: Oura Ring API integration for automatic health metrics syncing

 ## Recent Changes
+- **2025-11-14**: Enhanced journal entry with timestamps and appending functionality:
+  - Changed calendar long-press duration from 500ms to 3 seconds for better UX
+  - Journal entries now append with timestamps for today's date
+  - Each new text or voice input adds a timestamped paragraph
+  - First entry of the day gets an initial timestamp
+  - Timestamps format: [HH:MM AM/PM]
+  - Added debug logging to Oura sync for troubleshooting
 - **2025-11-14**: Added interactive trend graphs and calendar long-press features:
   - Removed Sleep Hours metric (only Sleep Quality, Readiness, Steps remain)
   - Changed Steps metric scale from 0-100 to 0-50000 to accurately reflect step counts